retrocoder68/retrocms/readme.txt

 Articles can also contain images
 Articles can also contain youtube videos which can be viewed directly on site.

-- Installation description and script should be included.
+--- Fetures to be added (long term) ---
+- Misc. features
 - Set and show a global message
 - Set site in maintenance mode, where a messsage is shown to all users and no content is available.

---- Fetures to be added (long term) ---
 - Site content can be backed  up manually
 - Backup can be setup to run regularly.
 - Recreate site content from backup.